Michael Hill, Ph.D. (a.k.a. Doctor Comics)

 Artist and Scholar

-Having donated his collection of research materials, the Michael Hill Collection of Australian Comics, to the National Library of Australia he has retired from academia to concentrate on art projects.
+Having donated his collection of research materials, the Michael Hill Collection of Australian Comics, to the National Library of Australia he has retired from academia to concentrate on his own creative art projects.
 He has exhibited at Silicon Pulp Animation Gallery, DAB LAB Research Gallery, Bunker Cartoon Gallery, GAUGE Gallery and the Bald Archy Prize touring exhibitions, and is listed in the Japan Art Directory in Australia.
 In 2012 he self-published the first issue of his alternative comic Blotting Paper: The Recollected Graphical Impressions Of Doctor Comics.
 This was followed by a further four issues from 2013 to 2016.
 All five issues have been compiled into graphic novel form and published on this site.
-His current project The Cat Cooking Comics In Kappabashi was completed at the end of 2019 and will be added to the Blotting Paper graphic novel as the final chapter.
+His recently completed project The Cat Cooking Comics In Kappabashi will be added to the Blotting Paper graphic novel as the final chapter.